skrodahl/NewTon/README.md

   - **Tournament Protection**: Loaded or imported **completed** tournaments are read-only, protecting the tournament integrity
 - **Tournament History**: Complete match records with lane and referee assignments
 - **Crash Resilient**: Automatic saving prevents data loss
+- **Optional Server Features**: Sharing completed tournaments if hosted on a webserver with PHP, using REST API

 ### 🎯 Double Elimination Brackets
 - **Professional Structure**: Frontside/backside brackets for 8, 16, and 32 players